 Yet over the past several years, we’ve started to see a change.
 Obesity rates among adults and kids have started to level off.
 And, a growing number of states and cities have actually started reporting declines in their obesity rates among some subgroups of children.
 Slowly but surely, a new story began to emerge: that we’re starting to turn the corner.

 That didn’t happen by accident, or by coincidence, or by the efforts of only one person or organization.
 In many places across the country, we’re seeing a team approach not only to reversing the obesity epidemic, but to building a Culture of Health where all of us—no matter who we are or where we live—have the opportunity to be healthy.
 And we’re beginning to witness the exciting results of parents, policymakers, community leaders, health officials, educators, business owners, and industry executives coming together.

 Schools are setting a great example.
-Updated nutrition standards for school foods are working, and several districts are implementing minimum time requirements for physical education.
+Updated nutrition standards for school foods are working, and several districts are implementing

 Communities are innovating.
 Grocery stores and other healthy food retailers are receiving incentives to locate and expand in underserved neighborhoods, and 33 states have implemented policies to encourage walking and biking.

 Rates have steadied nationally for both adults and kids, and childhood obesity declines are popping up all over the map.
 Our 2016 State of Obesity report revealed even more good news: For the first time in the past decade, adult obesity rates actually declined in four states between 2014 and 2015.